 Have brunch at Can Dende

-Expect to wait for a while if you come during the weekend but trust me, the wait in this case is worth it.
+Expect to wait for a while if you come during the weekend but trust me, the wait, in this case, is worth it.

 At Can Dende you can choose between florentine or benedict eggs, sweet or savory pancakes with bacon and eggs, bagels with salmon, and more.
 Don’t miss the fried green tomatoes that are the end of the world!

-Cappuccino and coffee are also great quality, and trust me, it’s an Italian that is telling you… You can also ask for crayons to draw on your paper placemat while you wait.
+Cappuccino and coffee are also of great quality, and trust me, it’s an Italian that is telling you… You can also ask for crayons to draw on your paper placemat while you wait.
 You won’t find tourists here, Can Dende is one of my favorite Barcelona hidden places.

 How to get to Can Dende: L3 metro line, stop Llacuna.